alphalm4/CatBench/README.md

 import catbench

 config = {}
-catbench.analysis_MLPs(**config)
+catbench.analysis_MLIPs(**config)
 ```

 The analysis function processes the calculation data stored in the `result` directory and generates:

 1. A `plot/` directory:
-   - Parity plots for each MLP model
+   - Parity plots for each MLIP model
    - Combined parity plots for comparison
    - Performance visualization plots

 2. An Excel file `{dataset_name}_Benchmarking_Analysis.xlsx`:
-   - Comprehensive performance metrics for all MLP models
+   - Comprehensive performance metrics for all MLIP models
    - Statistical analysis of predictions
    - Model-specific details and parameters